MetaEmbed: Scaling Multimodal Retrieval at Test-Time with Flexible Late Interaction: Introduction

 In this work, we propose \MODEL as a scalable late-interaction training recipe that advances multimodal retrieval with a flexible multi-vector method, illustrated in Figure~\ref{fig:teaser}.
 Instead of encoding the query and candidate into one vector, we introduce a small number of learnable \TOKEN appended to the input sequence of the query and candidate.
 Their last-layer hidden states serve as a set of contextualized representations for late interaction, namely \EMBED.
 To enable flexible late interaction, where users can trade off retrieval accuracy against computational budget and retrieval latency, we draw inspiration from Matryoshka Representation Learning~\citep{kusupati2022matryoshka} and design the Matryoshka Multi-Vector Retrieval (MMR) module in \MODEL.
 By performing contrastive learning across parallel nested groups of representations \textbf{at training-time}, the model learns coarse-to-fine multi-vector embeddings that can be selectively utilized for late interactions depending on the computation budget \textbf{at test-time}.
 Increasing the number of \EMBED used at indexing improves the retrieval quality at the cost of index storage budget and retrieval latency, thus enabling test-time scaling in multimodal retrieval.

 We first validate \MODEL on the Massive Multimodal Embedding Benchmark (MMEB)~\citep{MMEB} and Visual Document Retrieval Benchmarks (ViDoRe) v2~\citep{ColPali, mace2025vidore}, which represent a comprehensive suite of retrieval tests covering images, text and visual documents.
 Our experiments show that \MODEL achieves state-of-the-art retrieval performance across diverse scenarios.
-To further examine its generality and training scalability, we evaluate \MODEL with different VLM architectures and model sizes, including decoder-only models such as Qwen2.5-VL~\citep{Qwen25-VL} and PaliGemma~\citep{beyer2024paligemma}, as well as cross-attention-based models such as Llama-3.2-Vision~\citep{grattafiori2024llama}.
-Notably, test-time scalability remains effective even at the 32B scale, showing minimal diminished returns with larger models.
+To further examine its generality and training scalability, we evaluate \MODEL with different VLM architectures and model sizes.
+Notably, test-time scalability remains effective even at 32B scale, with minimal diminishing returns as models grow larger.
 We hope \MODEL charts a path toward multimodal retrieval systems that are both accurate and deployable at scale, advancing the pursuit of generality, efficiency, and flexibility.